complexdatacollective/documentation.networkcanvas.com/docs/technical-documentation/security-model.md

 ### Data at rest

-The main application data stores are unencrypted at rest.
+The main application data stores are unencrypted at rest, this applies to:
 - Protocols
 - Session data
 - Application configuration.